yanguanglan/producer.producer/README.md

 - `producer issues` will show all the open issues from the remote origin
 - `producer phpdoc` will check the PHP docblocks in the `src/` directory
-- `producer validate <version>` will validate the repository for a <version> release, but won't actually release it
+- `producer validate <version>` will validate the package for release, but won't actually release it
-- `producer release <version>` will validate, and then actually release, the <version>
+- `producer release <version>` will validate, and then actually release, the package

 > NOTE: Producer reads the `.git` or `.hg` configuration data from the repository, so it knows whether you are using Github, Gitlab, or Bitbucket as the remote origin.